chermex28/cbs-vegetable-productivity/README.md

 - The analysis focuses only on the years 2020–2024.
 - Vegetables were ranked based on average yield over this period.
 - Yield per hectare is useful for comparing productivity, but it does not capture other factors such as value produced and resources consumed.
-- A broken y-axis was used because champignons have much higher yield values than the other vegetables, and a standard line chart compresses the lower three trends.